Applications Fail in Task Sequence Error: AuthorizationManager check failed 0x87d00327

-Since releasing our new SCCM application creation and management feature a few weeks back, we have noticed some customers opening cases with regards to trouble getting the applications to install during an SCCM operating system deployment task sequence.
+Since releasing our new application creation and management feature a few weeks back, we have noticed some customers opening cases with regards to trouble getting the applications to install during an operating system deployment task sequence.

 When our service creates applications in SCCM, we use a Powershell script for the detection method of the deployment type, as shown below.